The struggle is real.

 - The Complete Charles Dickens collection

 - The Complete Sherlock Holmes (Doyle)

 - Afterlife (Sakey)

 - 1984 (Wells) This is my 2nd time.

-There will be many more, but if I can get through the above before I’m 45, that’ll be quite a feat.
-Not to mention I have a lot of stories I want to write and eventually, when they’re polished enough, share.
+There will be many more, but if I can get through the above before I'm 45, that'll be quite a feat.
+Not to mention I have a lot of stories I want to write and, when they're polished enough, share.